 Sweet Potato Casserole Recipe

-This delicious sweet potato casserole recipe, topped off with a pecan and marshmallow streusel, is the perfect holiday side dish.
+This delicious sweet potato casserole recipe is the perfect side dish, topped with a pecan and marshmallow streusel.
+You will love the fantastic flavor combination in this casserole.

 Sweet potato casserole is one of my all-time favorite side dishes to serve up and eat for Thanksgiving or Christmas.
-It is a simple dish consisting of mashed sweet potatoes that are baked with eggs to stabilize it and then topped off with a pecan streusel.
+If you love it like I do, you must try my Potatoes au Gratin or Parmesan Garlic Potatoes.

-I believe sweet potato casserole can be whatever you want it to me, a dessert or a side dish.
-I personally prefer it as a side dish because, with all of the salty, savory dishes that are served up over the holidays, this is a great sweet side dish additive to your dinner table spread.
+I believe sweet potato casserole can be whatever you want, a dessert or a side dish.
+I prefer it as a side dish because, with all of the salty, savory dishes served over the holidays, this is a great sweet side dish additive to your dinner table spread.

 How to Make Sweet Potato Casserole

-4. Using a hand masher, mash the sweet potatoes with salt, pepper, brown sugar, butter, cinnamon, and eggs until completely mixed in and mashed.
+Using a hand masher, mash the sweet potatoes with salt, pepper, brown sugar, butter, cinnamon, and eggs until thoroughly mixed and mashed.

-7. Bake in the oven for 30 minutes until the streusel is cooked and the marshmallows are browned.
+Bake in the oven for 30 minutes until the streusel is cooked and the marshmallows are browned.
+Serve immediately!

 Storing and Freezing: The casserole can be stored in the refrigerator covered in plastic for up to 5 days.
 It can also be frozen and covered for up to 2 months.
 Thaw for 1 day in the refrigerator before cooking and serving.